Discover more from The Prism

 Unfortunately, salvation seems out of reach for him because his audience, or at least the audience he imagines, demands he be the same as he was yesterday.
 And even if he were to find the strength to break character and be himself again, he’s been acting for so long that stopping would only make him feel like an imposter.

 This is the ultimate trapdoor in the hall of fame; to become a prisoner of one's own persona.
 The desire for recognition in an increasingly atomized world lures us to be who strangers wish us to be.
 And with personal development so arduous and lonely, there is ease and comfort in crowdsourcing your identity.
 But amid such temptations, it's worth remembering that when you become who your audience expects at the expense of who you are, the affection you receive is not intended for you but for the character you're playing, a character you'll eventually tire of.
-So the next time you find yourself in the limelight of other people’s gazes, remember that being someone often means being fake, and if you chase the approval of others, you may, in the end, lose the approval of yourself.
+So be warned: being someone means being someone you’re not, and if you chase the approval of others, you may, in the end, lose the approval of yourself.